wrm65/Capstone-Project-2024/docs/project_report.md

      <li><b>Determine the ML task at hand</b>
      <ul>
        <li>Evaluating different algorithms suitable for the prediction task, such as regression, decision trees, or ensemble methods.</li>
+       <li>I included two additional models which we did not cover during the programme - Gradient Boosting Classifier and Multilayer Perceptron Classifier.</li>
      </ul>
      </li>
      <li><b>Partition the data (if supervised ML)</b>